robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 ---
-title: Fun with your friend's Facebook and Tinder session tokens
+title: Fun with your friend's Facebook and Tinder sessions
 layout: post
 redirect_from:
   - /2014/12/08/fun-with-your-friends-facebook-sessions/